andxwang/shortest-flights/README.md

 ## Algorithms:

 The three algorithms we implemented(BFS, Dijkstra, A *) can all be found in the "FlightAlgorithms" class, which used a "FlightGraphs" object to build the various traversals and searches.
-All the major code for this project can be found in "FlightGraph" and "FlightAlgorithms"
+All the major code for this project can be found in "FlightGraph" and "FlightAlgorithms".

 ## Testing